Thomas Brisbane: Astronomer

-Later years
+Later life

 Brisbane left Sydney in December 1825 and returned to Scotland.
 In 1826 he was made colonel of the 34th (Cumberland) Regiment of Foot.
 He added the name of Makdougall before Brisbane, and settled down to the life of a country gentleman and took interest in science, his estate, and his regiment.
 He was elected president of the Royal Society of Edinburgh (1832) following the death of Sir Walter Scott, and in 1836 he was created a baronet.
-In the same year he was offered the command of the troops stationed in Canada and two years later the chief command in India, but declined both.
-He continued his astronomical researches, and did valuable work.
+In the same year he was offered the command of the troops stationed in Canada and two years later the chief command in India, but declined both but continued his astronomical researches.

 He was the first patron of science in Australia, and as such was eulogised by Sir John Herschel when he presented Brisbane with the gold medal of the Royal Astronomical Society in 1828.
 Oxford and Cambridge universities gave him the honorary degree of DCL, and he was elected a fellow of the Royal Societies of both London and Edinburgh.
 He was created Knight Commander of the Order of the Bath in 1814 and Knight Grand Cross of the Order of the Bath in 1837.

-In 1828, he won the Gold Medal of the Royal Astronomical Society.
 He published The Brisbane Catalogue of 7,385 stars of the Southern Hemisphere in 1835.
-The Observatory was used until 1855.
+The Observatory in Parramatta was used until 1855.

 When Brisbane returned to Scotland he continued his studies and built a further observatory on his wife's estate, Makerstoun, near Kelso in the Borders.
-He was a member of the Royal Society of Edinburgh and received its Keith Medal in 1848.
+While a member of the Royal Society of Edinburgh and received its Keith Medal in 1848.
 In 1833 he acted as president of the British Association for the Advancement of Science.
 He founded a gold medal for the encouragement of scientific research to be awarded by the Royal Society of Edinburgh.

+Death

-Brisbane died on 27 January 1860 in Largs.
+Brisbane died on 27 January 1860 in Largs, Scotland.
 His four children predeceased him.
 He is buried in the Brisbane Aisle Vault, which is in the small kirkyard next to the remains of Largs Old Kirk (known as Skelmorlie Aisle).